kipkoechlinuss/illumio_challenge/README.md

 I had a few challenges doing this problem.
 First, i could not write unit test because i ran into issues when installing them on my new computer and i had limited time to finish this challenge.
 I am however confident i would have done better with more time and less pressure.
 If possible I would like to talk with one of the engineers to evaluate my skills because i believe i have the skills which i could not really demonstrate during this coding challenge.
+If i had more time i would have tried to optimise where the file is really big by using parallization.
+In the for loop when reading the file i would have used OpenM parallel so that the file reading can be done by several mini processors.
 Otherwise thanks.